Peter-Ebert/Valli-Encoding/README.md

 ```

 ## Support
-Ideally knowledge would be free, but it takes time and effort to create and communicate, all the while one cannot live on ideas and dissertations alone.
-With the emergence of sites that enable direct support from viewers like Patreon and Twitch/Youtube, I hope exchanging this content for financial support isn't asking too much.
-If you enjoyed this as much as a drink, a movie, or more and have the ability to help out I'd greatly appreciate it.
+Ideally knowledge should be free, but it takes time and effort to create and communicate, all the while one cannot live on ideas and dissertations alone.
+With the emergence of sites that enable direct support from viewers like Patreon and Twitch/Youtube, I hope the idea of exchanging content for financial support isn't asking too much.
+If you enjoyed this as much as a drink, a movie, or more and have the ability to help out I'd greatly appreciate it and it would help encourage future posts.

 [Support this project](https://www.paypal.com/donate/?business=S7Q76A99VU44W&no_recurring=0&currency_code=USD)
 The receipt will have an email address if you want to send questions/requests, if you've donated I'll do my best to answer them if not in the README/[FAQ](FAQ.md).